stoth68000/libklvanc/README.md

 * none

 ## Making Documentation:
-To make doxygen documentation in the .doxygen folder, run the following command:
+To make doxygen documentation in the doxygen folder, run the following command:

         make docs

-To view the documentation, cd into the .doxygen/html/ directory and open the index.html file in a browser window.
+To view the documentation, cd into the doxygen/html/ directory and open the index.html file in a browser window.